Finisar's common shares are traded on the NASDAQ Global Select Market under the trading symbol FNSR.

 Finisar offers the industry’s broadest product portfolio of optical components and subsystems to OEMs for datacom and telecommunication applications.

 Finisar’s revenue is driven primarily by growth and the demand for bandwidth from the increasing distribution and use of video, photos and digital information.
-Furthermore, one important trend is that data centers are becoming larger with an increasing number of longer meshed connections.
+In addition, data centers are becoming larger with an increasing number of longer meshed connections.
 This will drive increasing optical content in data centers and create more opportunities for Finisar products.
+The proliferation of 3D sensing applications reliant on VCSEL technology is also bringing new opportunities to Finisar's product portfolio.

 Finisar competes primarily with Avago Technologies, CoAdna, Lumentum, Oclaro, Oplink, and Sumitomo.